krazy527/daily-learning-log/README.md

-# Quantum Computing
+# Cybersecurity

-This is an experimental project on Quantum Computing.
+This is an experimental project on Cybersecurity.